 Move UBC Motivation Wall: What moves you to be more active?
 Share your Move UBC goal, a motivating message, or a tip for squeezing activity into each day on the Move UBC Motivation Wall.

-But sometimes can be tough to find the time and motivation to fit activity into each day, especially when working and learning from home has many of us tied to our computers.
-You might think"just one more email" or "I'll just check Instagram before I go" and before you know it, you've been sitting for three hours straight.
+But sometimes it can be tough to find the time and motivation to fit activity into each day, especially when working and learning from home has many of us tied to our computers.
+You might think "just one more email" or "I'll just check Instagram before I go" and before you know it, you've been sitting for three hours straight.

 When it comes to movement, it all adds up and every step, squat, and stretch counts.
 If you don't have the time, opportunity, or ability to commit to a vigorous exercise routine, look for opportunities for small but meaningful moments to move throughout the day.
+Routine rituals in your daily life count towards a healthy 24 hours, including walks to the bus, gardening, taking the stairs, and household chores.
 Breaking up bouts of sedentary behaviour is key to keeping yourself healthy!